 Why it's a problem: A waist-level push uses your biceps and shoulders in a weird angle and loses the chest engagement.

 The fix: Reset hand height every 10 seconds.
 Back to chest level, fingers pointing up.
-If you can't hold the height anymore, end the set — that's the cutoff signal.
+If you can't hold the height anymore, end the set.
+That's the cutoff signal.

 Shuffling the Steps